 Do you wish to create dynamic websites with Elementor?
 Then you should definitely try out Elementor’s dynamic content feature.
-This feature allows us to insert dynamic elements of our websites like posts, pages, categories, tags, etc. anywhere on the editing screen.
+This feature allows users to insert dynamic elements of their websites like posts, pages, categories, tags, etc. anywhere on the editing screen.

 However, in order to use this amazing feature, you need to upgrade to Elementor Pro since dynamic content is not available in the free version of Elementor.